adammck/djtokeninput/README.md

 jQuery Tokeninput for Django
 ============================

 This is reusable Django app which provides `TokenField` as a drop-in replacement for `ModelMultipleChoiceField`.
-It wraps the excellent [jQuery Tokeninput] (https://github.com/loopj/jquery-tokeninput) plugin, which is by [James Smith] (http://loopj.com).
+It wraps the excellent [jQuery Tokeninput](https://github.com/loopj/jquery-tokeninput) plugin, which is by [James Smith](http://loopj.com).

 Quick Start